 - To accommodate high school students who need to carry a medication, be it over the counter or prescription, we now have forms in the office that parents and/or physicians need to complete and turn into the school nurse for approval and for her to keep on file.
 Whether or not a student can carry a medication during the school day depends on approval of the school nurse.
 There are specific guidelines which must be followed on school grounds and during school activities.
 After approval all medications must be in there original container (no baggies, medicine boxes etc.) This will need to be done each school year.

 SEND STUDENT HOME GUIDELINES

-A child showing any indications of being ill before leaving for school should be kept at home.
+- A child showing any indications of being ill before leaving for school should be kept at home.
 Parents/guardians will be asked to take their child home whenever their child displays any of the following symptoms: temp over 100 degrees, vomiting, diarrhea, suspicious skin lesions, live head lice, or any other signs of illness.
 The parent will be notified to make arrangements for their child to go home.
 No child will be sent home without their parents first being contacted.
-Before returning to school, students need to have a normal temp for 24 hours, without a fever reducing medication, free of vomiting and diarrhea for 24 hours.
+Before returning to school, students need to have a normal temp for 24 hours, without a fever-reducing medication, free of vomiting and diarrhea for 24 hours.
 If on a medication for a contagious condition, such as strep throat, they must be on antibiotics for 12 hours before returning.

 - The Epidemiology Unit and Hennepin County Human Services manual informs administrators, childcare providers, caregivers, parents and guardians, and school health staff about specific infectious disease problems they may encounter in the childcare setting or in schools.
-This manual is designed to provide specific disease prevention and control guidelines which are consistent with the national standards put forth by the American Public Health Association and the American Academy of Pediatrics.
+This manual is designed to provide specific disease prevention and control guidelines that are consistent with the national standards put forth by the American Public Health Association and the American Academy of Pediatrics.
 This guide can also be accessed at the Hennepin County, MN - Infectious Diseases website